OlegApanovich/wpbakery-custom-param-collection/readme.md

 __type__ : custom_wysiwyg

 __Description:__
 By default, WPBakery supports only one WYSIWYG TinyMCE parameter type — textarea_html — per element.
 With this custom parameter, you can add as many WYSIWYG TinyMCE parameters to a single element as you want.
 We encode this param value when saving it.
-To access this param value in your element template you need decode it first.
+To access this param value in your element template, you need to decode it first.

 ```php
 rawurldecode( base64_decode( strip_tags( $param_value ) ) );